walkoffcyber/WALKOFF/docs/index.rst

-..
-WALKOFF documentation master file, created by sphinx-quickstart on Thu May 30 16:51:18 2019.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to WALKOFF's documentation!
 ===================================
 Welcome to Walkoff’s Python documentation.
 If you are looking for documentation and tutorials on getting started with Walkoff, please first look at our Github Pages site.
 Here you’ll find tutorials and documentation on both UI usage and app and interface development.
 This documentation is intended to help app and interface developers as well as provide a reference for project contributors.